First Liberty Institute: Coach Joe Kennedy

-Maine Tuition Program
+Maine tuition program

 First Liberty, alongside the Institute for Justice, represented three families in the Supreme Court case Carson v.
 Makin.
 The case centered around the limits of school vouchers offered by state governments to pay for religious-based private schools.

 A Maine law excluded religious schools from a state tuition program, which pays for students to attend private schools.
 In December 2021, the Supreme Court heard oral argument in the case.
 In June 2022, the Supreme Court ruled 6–3 in favor of the three families, holding that Maine's exclusion of religious schools from otherwise generally available tuition assistance programs violated the Free Exercise Clause.
 The case was remanded to a lower court for further proceedings.

-Oregon Cake Bakers, Aaron and Melissa Klein
+Oregon cake bakers

 First Liberty represents Aaron and Melissa Klein, who owned a family bakery in Oregon, Sweet Cakes by Melissa.
 In 2013, they declined to design and create a custom wedding cake to celebrate a same-sex wedding because doing so would violate their religious beliefs.
 In 2015, the Oregon Bureau of Labor and Industries found the couple had violated the state's nondiscrimination statutes and ordered them to pay $135,000 in compensatory damages.
 That decision was reaffirmed by a ruling from the Oregon Court of Appeals in 2017.
 In 2018, the case was appealed to the U.S. Supreme Court.
 In 2019, the U.S. Supreme Court vacated the ruling and directed the Oregon court to review its decision in the wake of Masterpiece Cakeshop, Ltd. v.
 Colorado Civil Rights Commission, which favored a Colorado baker who also declined to serve a same-sex couple because of his religious beliefs.
 In January 2022, the Oregon Court of Appeals, for a second time, held that the Kleins had illegally discriminated against the same-sex couple, but ordered the state to reconsider the monetary damages.

-Veterans Memorials
+Veterans memorials

 First Liberty Institute has litigated veterans memorial cross cases.
-Among these cases was the Bladensburg WWI Veterans Memorial case, which has been in litigation since 2014, after the American Humanist Association sued to remove the memorial claiming it was in violation of the U.S. Constitution.
+Among these cases was the Bladensburg WWI Veterans Memorial case.
+The American Humanist Association sued to remove the memorial claiming it was in violation of the U.S. Constitution because it was in the shape of a cross.
 In June 2019, the U.S. Supreme Court ruled in American Legion v.
 American Humanist Association upholding the cross memorial, citing that it did not violate the Establishment Clause.
 In previous years, the Freedom From Religion Foundation, the ACLU, and the American Humanist Association have challenged other similar veterans memorial cross cases.

 Dr. Eric Walsh

-First Liberty Institute represented Dr. Eric Walsh in a lawsuit against the Georgia Department of Health (DPH), which hired Walsh in 2014 as a public health director for northwest Georgia, and then fired him one week later after reviewing his Seventh-Day Adventist sermons.
-Walsh alleged that Georgia DPH had unlawfully discriminated against him based on religion.
+First Liberty Institute represented Dr. Eric Walsh in a lawsuit against the Georgia Department of Health (DPH), which hired Walsh in 2014 as a public health director for northwest Georgia, but fired him one week later after reviewing his Seventh-Day Adventist sermons.
+Walsh alleged that Georgia DPH unlawfully discriminated against him based on religion.
 The state settled the case for $225,000.